ietf-wg-acme/acme/draft-ietf-acme-acme.md

 object to "true".

-If the server has changed its terms of service since a client initially agreed, and the server is unwilling to process a request without agreement to the new terms, then it MUST return an error response with status code 403 (Forbidden) and type "urn:ietf:params:acme:error:agreementRequired".
+If the server has changed its terms of service since a client initially agreed, and the server is unwilling to process a request without explicit agreement to the new terms, then it MUST return an error response with status code 403 (Forbidden) and type "urn:ietf:params:acme:error:agreementRequired".
 This response MUST include a Link header with link relation "terms-of-service" and the latest terms-of-service URL.

 The problem document returned with the error MUST also include an "instance" field, indicating a URL that the client should direct a human user to visit in